How To Renew Philippine Passport in Saudi Arabia: An Ultimate Guide

-To cancel an appointment, you can either click the link in the online appointment confirmation message or send an email to [email protected]
+To cancel an appointment, send an email to [email protected]

 2. Avoid dealing with agencies and people offering passport appointment assistance for a fee

 Beware of fixers at the Embassy in Riyadh and mobile consular service sites who charge SAR 100 to SAR 500 in exchange of a passport renewal appointment slot.